 \subsection{Summary of the phase diagram}

 The final phase diagram of our system (in the large $J$ limits \eqref{lj}, equivalently \eqref{limnew}) is rather simple.
-The phase diagram may be viewed either in the microcanonical or canonical ensemble; the translation between the two is simple as the temperature of the system is a (almost) monotonic function of the scaled twist. \begin{itemize} \item At large enough values of the scaled twist (large enough temperatures) our the system is in the black hole phase, and its thermodynamics is governed by the formulae of \eqref{bhphase}.
-As the scaled twist is lowered the temperature also decreases.
+The phase diagram may be viewed either in the microcanonical or canonical ensemble; the translation between the two is simple as the temperature of the system is a (almost) monotonic function of the scaled twist. \begin{itemize} \item At large enough values of the scaled twist (large enough temperatures), the system is in the black hole phase and its thermodynamics is governed by the formulae of \eqref{bhphase}.
+As the scaled twist is lowered, the temperature also decreases.
 At the critical value of the scaled twist

 the temperature reaches $(2\pi)^{-1}$.
-At this point the black hole becomes unstable, and transits to the grey galaxy phase. \item At the scaled twist \eqref{scaledtwistcrit} (or $T=(2\pi)^{-1}$), the system moves into the grey galaxy phase\footnote{We see from \eqref{partedgebh} that the Kerr AdS$_5$ black hole function $h(\beta)$ -- and so $\ln Z$ in the black hole phase -- switches from positive at $\beta<2\pi$, to negative when $\beta > 2 \pi$ (recall that $\delta \beta$ is negative for $\beta<2\pi$, but positive when $\beta>2\pi$).
-It follows that the Hawking Page transition for black holes also equals $(2\pi)^{-1}$ in the scaling limit.
-In other words, the Hawking Page transition temperature coincides with the superradiant instability temperature in the scaling limit \eqref{limnew}.
-This coincidence ensures that -- in the scaling limit -- black holes are microcanonically unstable below the Hawking Page transition, a difference from the situation at (say) zero angular momentum, when black holes are microcanonically stable well below the Hawking Page transition.}, and stays in this phase until the scaled twist is lowered to
+At this point the black hole becomes unstable, and transitions to the grey galaxy phase. \item At the scaled twist \eqref{scaledtwistcrit} (or $T=(2\pi)^{-1}$), the system moves into the grey galaxy phase\footnote{We see from \eqref{partedgebh} that the Kerr-AdS$_5$ black hole function $h(\beta)$ -- and so $\ln Z$ in the black hole phase -- switches from positive at $\beta<2\pi$, to negative when $\beta > 2 \pi$ (recall that $\delta \beta$ is negative for $\beta<2\pi$, but positive when $\beta>2\pi$).
+It follows that the Hawking-Page transition for black holes also equals $(2\pi)^{-1}$ in the scaling limit.
+In other words, the Hawking-Page transition temperature coincides with the superradiant instability temperature in the scaling limit \eqref{limnew}.
+This coincidence ensures that -- in the scaling limit -- black holes are microcanonically unstable below the Hawking-Page transition, a difference from the situation at (say) zero angular momentum, when black holes are microcanonically stable well below the Hawking-Page transition.}, and stays in this phase until the scaled twist is lowered to